LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

-So our system cannot be of the form we initially thought and *somehow* the properties of our system depend on the choice of measurements that we perform, i.e., the measurement context.
+So our system cannot be of the form we initially thought it was.
+Hence *somehow* the properties of our system depend on the choice of measurements that we perform, i.e., the measurement context.
 How exactly is formalized with the sheaf-theoretic approach to contextuality.
 This goes as follows (e.g. <d-cite key="Abramsky2017"></d-cite>).

 * We have a set $X$ of *variables* (aka measurements, features, observations, etc.).